-Professional Perspective

-Trends in Private Company M&A Transactions: Alternative Dispute Resolution Provisions (2021)

-Daniel Avery, Goulston & Storrs

-Bloomberg Law

-Trends in Private Company M&A Transactions: Alternative Dispute Resolution Provisions (2021)

-Editor's Note: This article is part of a series analyzing the results of the 2021 and prior Private Target M&A Deal Points Studies.

-Contributed by Daniel Avery, Goulston & Storrs

-Market Trends: What You Need to Know

-As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Points Studies:

-- Overall, alternative dispute resolution provisions are becoming less common in private company merger and acquisition (M&A) transactions.
-Inclusion of ADR provisions has declined over the past several years from 35% in the 2009 ABA study to 7% in the 2021 study. - Of those purchase agreements with an ADR requirement, binding arbitration is still the method of choice (included in 63% of the ADR provisions in the 2021 study).
-However, the degree of preference has been slowly declining since 2009 when the use of binding arbitration peaked at 92%. - When an ADR provision names a specific arbitration body, the American Arbitration Association (AAA) or Judicial Arbitration and Mediation Services (JAMS) is the most frequently named. - Finally, the allocation of arbitration expenses continues to fluctuate over time-whether evenly split, paid by the loser, or allocated amongst the parties.
+2023 Trends in Private Target M&A - Alternative Dispute Resolution Provisions Market Trends: What You Need to Know As shown in the American Bar Association's Private Target Mergers and Acquisitions Deal Points Studies: • Overall, alternative dispute resolution provisions are becoming less common in private company merger and acquisition (M&A) transactions.
+Inclusion of ADR provisions has declined over the past several years from 35% in the 2009 ABA study to 6% in the 2023 study. • Of those purchase agreements with an ADR requirement, binding arbitration is still the method of choice (included in 86% of the ADR provisions in the 2023 study). • When an ADR provision names a specific arbitration body, the American Arbitration Association (AAA) or Judicial Arbitration and Mediation Services (JAMS) is the most frequently named. • Finally, the allocation of arbitration expenses continues to fluctuate over time-whether evenly split, paid by the loser, or allocated amongst the parties.
+Introduction In M&A purchase agreements, the parties may stipulate certain non-judicial means for dealing with claims under the agreement (e.g., arbitration or mediation).

-Introduction

-In M&A purchase agreements, the parties may stipulate certain non-judicial means for dealing with claims under the agreement (e.g., arbitration or mediation).
 These ADR provisions will govern how disputes between the parties are to be handled.

-Negotiating Points for ADR Provisions

-ADR provisions in M&A purchase agreements tend to raise the following negotiation issues:

-- Whether, as a threshold matter, the purchase agreement should include ADR provisions in lieu of, or prior to, judicial recourse - Which form of ADR the parties are willing to agree: - Binding arbitration - Mediation - Mediation first, followed by binding arbitration - Whether the arbitrator will be specified as the AAA, JAMS, or another named service provider - How expenses associated with the ADR proceedings are to be allocated between buyer and seller
+Negotiating Points for ADR Provisions ADR provisions in M&A purchase agreements tend to raise the following negotiation issues: • Whether, as a threshold matter, the purchase agreement should include ADR provisions in lieu of, or prior to, judicial recourse - Which form of ADR the parties are willing to agree: - \bigcirc Binding arbitration - \bigcirc Mediation - \bigcirc Mediation first, followed by binding arbitration • Whether the arbitrator will be specified as the AAA, JAMS, or another named service provider How expenses associated with the ADR proceedings are to be allocated between buyer and seller Related Provisions When drafting and negotiating ADR provisions, practitioners must pay careful attention to how the ADR provisions will interact with other provisions in the purchase agreement.
+This is important because ADR provisions are related to at least three other provisions in an M&A agreement: • The "exclusivity of remedies" provision, which states that the indemnification structure and procedures in the purchase agreement are the sole remedy for claims (subject to limited exceptions such as fraud) • Provisions allowing for specific performance to prevent breaches of covenants (such as noncompetition covenants of the seller)

-Related Provisions

-When drafting and negotiating ADR provisions, practitioners must pay careful attention to how the ADR provisions will interact with other provisions in the purchase agreement.
-This is important because ADR provisions are related to at least three other provisions in an M&A agreement:

-• The "exclusivity of remedies" provision, which states that the indemnification structure and procedures in the purchase agreement are the sole remedy for claims (subject to limited exceptions such as fraud)

-- Provisions allowing for specific performance to prevent breaches of covenants (such as non-competition covenants of the seller) - Waiver of jury trial provisions
+· Waiver of jury trial provisions